Skip to main content

 #[Middleware]Apply middleware to a controller or method

-#[Authorize]Apply a policy check to a controller
+#[Authorize]Apply policy checks on a controller

-#[Tries]Set the max attempt count for a queued job
+#[Tries]Maximum attempts for a queued job

-#[Backoff]Set the backoff delay for a queued job
+#[Backoff]Backoff time for a queued job

-#[Timeout]Set the execution timeout for a queued job
+#[Timeout]Timeout for a queued job

 Queue routing